The ROCK Project

 In many cities there is no overall governance framework to regulate, coordinate and prevent this invasive use of light.
 LUCI is currently supporting a field study by the City of Lyon and INSA (the National Institute of Applied Sciences – Lyon) that aims to develop a typology of private lighting initiatives and analyse their impact on nocturnal ambience in three sectors of the historical city centre.
 LUCI will also conduct a benchmark of existing regulations and practices at the European level.

-The results of this study will outline some of the major challenges faced by cities on this topic and will be accompanied by case studies and potential good practices.
-A seminar to present the results of the study and initiate further discussion among cities is planned in Autumn 2018.
+The results of this study outlined some of the major challenges faced by cities on this topic and will be accompanied by case studies and potential good practices.
+A seminar to present the results of the study and initiate further discussion among cities took place in autumn 2018.

 Read more about the project at: https://rockproject.eu/